-I .
-Primary Education-Pre-K through Grade 5
+- I .
+Primary Education-Pre-K through Grade 5 - II.

-- II.
 Middle Childhood Education-Grades 4 through 9 - III.
 Adolescent to Young Adult-Grades 7 through 12 - IV.
 Multi-Age- Music Education-Pre-K through Grade 12 - V. Intervention Specialist-(Special Education) Grades K through 12

 Candidates may receive a four-year Resident Educator license in one of the first four areas listed.
 In addition, candidates may (1) add Intervention Specialist to any of the above, (this is not a stand-alone program at Heidelberg) or (2) seek a combination of two of the first four licenses.
 Note that this will require additional coursework and will take additional time.
-Also, some students will have a double major, e.g., Math and AYA.
 Candidates seeking licensure in two areas, must student teach in each area for at least six weeks.